documatt/sphinx-reredirects/docs/usage.rst

 Target value must correspond to the output file naming of chosen builder.
 For example, html builder creates ``docname.html``, while dirhtml ``docname/index.html``.

+.. important:: The extension works only for HTML-based builders like html and dirhtml.
+When building to other outputs (linkcheck, latex), it does nothing.

 Redirect old documents
 **********************